Spain - Country Commercial Guide

 Relationships are still very important in selling in Spain, sometimes as important as price or quality, especially in large account sales.

-In Spain, top executives often make decisions that would typically be made at lower levels elsewhere.
-These executives take action after review by different departments, making the sales process longer.
+The decision-making process within a Spanish company is different from that in the United States as top executives often make decisions that would typically be made at lower levels elsewhere.
+These executives act after review by different departments, making the sales process longer.
 An initial “yes” can mean that the company will study the situation, but not necessarily purchase the product.

 Additionally, once the Spanish potential partner of a U.S. firm has agreed to start a commercial relationship, the Spanish company normally expects the U.S. firm to translate all commercial brochures, technical specifications, and other relevant marketing materials into Spanish.
-Decision makers at the Spanish firm may do business in English with the U.S. firm, but the communication from the U.S. firm to its clients should come in Spanish, if possible, due to an overall lack of proficiency in English.
+Decision makers at the Spanish firm may do business in English with the U.S. firm, but the communication from the U.S. firm to its clients should come in Spanish, if possible, due to an overall lack of public proficiency in English.

-Trade Promotion & Advertising
+Trade Promotion and Advertising

 Commercial Service Madrid has close relationships with the main trade fair authorities, i.e., in Madrid, Barcelona, Valencia, and Bilbao, and actively supports leading trade shows in these cities.

-The News Media
+News Media

 The main newspapers in Spain are: